Save Money on a Diamond Ring

 Related Money Tip: If you are going to propose in a foreign country like Saint Martin (as I did), budget for some phone bills.
 I actually planned an elaborate scheme to get unlimited dial-up Internet access through the local phone company (they didn't offer high speed of any kind in late 2005), to use Skype to SkypeOut back to the United States.
 Unfortunately that wasn't something that could be easily set up on the first day.
 Skype over a dial-up Internet connection worked better than I had thought.

-Related Funny Story: While we were at the airport on the way to Saint Martin, she was reading up for things to do there.
-One of the things that Caribbean islands are noted for are their diamonds.
-(Perhaps there's some kind of tax loophole with importing them, I don't know.)
+Related Funny Story: While we were at the airport on the way to Saint Martin, my wife was reading up for things to do there.
+One of the things that Caribbean islands are known for is their diamond sales to tourists.
+(Perhaps there’s some kind of tax loophole with importing them, I don’t know.)
 My wife came across an ad for diamonds in that magazine.
 In an over-the-top gesture, she pretended to drop the magazine in my lap on that very page.
-She didn't find out for a few hours that she hit the diamond ring in my pocket square with the magazine.
+She didn’t find out for a few hours that she hit the diamond ring in my pocket square with the magazine!

 I heard “designed it himself” a million times for mine too.
 I didn’t buy anything separate, I just went into a store that I already knew and liked, and picked a ring with a diamond that I liked and another ring with the design I wanted.
 I didn’t bother going with any of their “certified” diamonds, since I don’t care whether or not somewhere else has evaluated the diamond.
 It looks how I wanted it to, and that is what matters.
 The ring with the diamond was cheap, because it had been pulled out of the display after clearance – they pulled a box of them out from under the counter when I wasn’t liking the ones I saw.
 I also had a trade-in, a ring from her ex, which I got them to bump up the price of to help me meet my target price.